Brian-MacCurtin/SQL-Layoffs-Project/README.md

 - San Francisco experienced the most total layoffs with more than three times the amount of layoffs in Seattle.

-- All the cities on this list are located in one of the countries that appeared in the top 15 layoffs per country
+- All the cities on this list are located in one of the countries that appeared in the top 15 layoffs per country.

 #### Total Layoffs for Any Location